-Demonstrate leadership in Aboriginal Relations.
+Demonstrate leadership in Indigenous Relations.

-What is PAR?
+What is PAIR?

-Benefits of PAR
+Benefits of PAIR

-For Aboriginal communities: Share of economic opportunities.
+For Indigenous communities: Share of economic opportunities.

 Participation Levels